MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/GeneralBusinessFunctionalityAdvanced/LoggingAndTrackingEmailInteractions/how-to-set-up-email-logging.md

 1. In the **Search** box, enter **Marketing Setup**, and then choose the related link.

-2. Expand the **E\-Mail Logging** FastTab to enter information to enable email logging.
+2. Expand the **E-Mail Logging** FastTab to enter information to enable email logging.

-3. In the **Autodiscovery E\-Mail Address** field, enter the email address that you want to use to enable the discovery and identification of your Exchange connection.
+3. In the **Autodiscovery E-Mail Address** field, enter the email address that you want to use to enable the discovery and identification of your Exchange connection.

 4. If you use Exchange Online, you must also specify the following fields: